Dear High School Students,

-Additionally, the camp will include an industry-led banquet organized in collaboration with the Technology Association of Oregon, providing an excellent opportunity for networking and learning more about the field.
-The camp fee is only $250 for the week, and scholarships are available based on financial need.
+Additionally, the camp includes an evening, industry-led banquet at Portland Community College (Sylvania Campus) organized in collaboration with the Technology Association of Oregon, providing an excellent opportunity to meet with cybersecurity companies, learn about academic opportunities and careers.

 2023 CAMP DETAILS